nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/smart-search.md

 The smart query is designed to work in conjunction with a&nbsp;[content view](https://doc.nuxeo.com/display/NXDOC/Content+Views).
 This content view search layout displays a selector to help building a query part, and a text area with the existing query parts already aggregated:

-The&nbsp;[SmartQuery](https://github.com/nuxeo/nuxeo-platform-smart-search/blob/master/src/main/java/org/nuxeo/ecm/platform/smart/query/SmartQuery.java)&nbsp;interface is very simple: it can build a query (or query part) and can check if it is in a valid state.
+The&nbsp; <u>[SmartQuery](https://github.com/nuxeo/nuxeo-platform-smart-search/blob/master/src/main/java/org/nuxeo/ecm/platform/smart/query/SmartQuery.java)</u> &nbsp;interface is very simple: it can build a query (or query part) and can check if it is in a valid state.

 The&nbsp;[IncrementalSmartQuery](https://github.com/nuxeo/nuxeo-platform-smart-search/blob/master/src/main/java/org/nuxeo/ecm/platform/smart/query/IncrementalSmartQuery.java)&nbsp;abstract class holds additional methods for a good interaction with UI JSF components.
 It is able to store an existing query part, and has getters and setters for the description of a new element to add to the query.